 Click on each account suffix (i.e. Checking 9).
 This will display your account history.
 You can adjust the amount of history to display by changing the date range at the top of this page.
 Members who have elected to receive E-Statements can access their account statements for even more history.

-How do I access my Visa Credit Card information in Online Banking?
+How do I access my Credit Card information in Online Banking?

-To access your Visa Credit Card information, please click on “Manage Visa Credit Card” under the Additional Services tab.
-Click “Enter” to be redirected to a new, secured site where you can view your balance, history, and Visa eStatements (if enrolled).
+To access your Credit Card information, please click on “Manage Credit Card” under the Additional Services tab.
+Click “Enter” to be redirected to a new, secured site where you can view your balance, history, and eStatements (if enrolled).